-Many victims of Hurricane Harvey have experienced casualty losses due to severe flooding.
-In general, a casualty loss is a type of loss that is often a result of a sudden, unexpected or unusual event such as a storm, flood or natural disaster.
-Postlethwaite & Netterville knows all too well the impacts of natural disasters as South Louisiana experienced record-breaking rain fall leading to severe flooding in August 2016.
-To help you understand the casualty loss deduction, specifically a loss deduction after a federally declared disaster, we’ve put together some general information below.
+As with hurricanes, floods, and other disasters in the past, many victims of Hurricane Ida have experienced casualty losses due to storm damage and flooding.
+In general, a casualty loss is a type of loss that is often a result of a sudden, unexpected, or unusual event such as a storm, flood, or natural disaster.
+Postlethwaite & Netterville knows all too well the impacts of natural disasters, as South Louisiana has experienced hurricanes, severe flooding, and other weather-related emergencies.
+To help you understand the casualty loss deduction, specifically a loss deduction after a federally-declared disaster, we’ve put together some general information below.

 I.R.C. § 165 provides a deduction for losses sustained during the taxable year and not compensated for by insurance or otherwise.
 For individuals, this deduction is limited to losses incurred in a trade or business, losses incurred in any transaction entered into for profit, and, subject to certain limitations, losses of property not connected with a trade or business or transaction entered into for profit, if the losses arise from storm or other casualty.